wp-plugins/wp-members/readme.txt

 * Add field dialog was updated and improved.
 * Added an admin process to edit existing fields.
 * Added new option in the plugin options to load one of the predefined stylesheets from a dropdown.
-* Block/Unblock post meta box added to the post/page editor – no need to use custom fields anymore (this feature actually updates the custom fields accordingly, so you can use custom fields if you want to).
+* Block/Unblock post meta box added to the post/page editor Â– no need to use custom fields anymore (this feature actually updates the custom fields accordingly, so you can use custom fields if you want to).
 * Added dropdown selector for preloaded stylesheets - no need to enter the location of the preloaded stylesheets to use them.

 New Filters: